matan-h/jekyll-webp/README.md

 gem install jekyll-webp
 ```

-The release does **not** includes all necessary files to run. you need to install cwebp yourself from <a href="https://developers.google.com/speed/webp/docs/precompiled" target="_blank">the Google page</a>.
+The release does **not** include all necessary files to run.
+You need to install cwebp yourself from <a href="https://developers.google.com/speed/webp/docs/precompiled" target="_blank">the Google page</a>.

-### new fetures:
+### new features:
-* progressbar
+* ProgressBar
-* get automaticlly the installed cwebp.
+* get automatically the installed cwebp.

-Add the gem to your `Gemfile` and to Jekyll's `_config.yml` then run `jekyll serve` again and you should see the generator run during site generation.
+Add the gem to your `Gemfile` and to Jekyll's `_config.yml` then run `jekyll serve` again, and you should see the generator run during site generation.

 ## Configuration
 The plugin can be configured in the site's `_config.yml` file by including the `webp` configuration element